adamzr2000/dlt-federation-kubernetes/README.md

 1. Creating a DLT Network

-Initiate your private Ethereum Network, which relies on containerized Geth nodes, by running:
+Initiate your private Ethereum Network on [VM1], which relies on containerized Geth nodes, by running:

-*Both VMs must have access to blockchain nodes of this network (10.5.50.X/16)*
+Note: Please make sure to modify the IP addresses in the `.env` file according to your setup before executing the script.
+For example, replace 10.5.50.70 with the IP address of your VM1 and 10.5.50.71 with the IP address of your VM2.

 ```bash
 cd dlt-network-docker